 Syphilis went by many names, such as "Black Lion," "The Great Pox" and "The Great Imitator."
-For centuries, it spread across the world, sparing no walk of life: Kings, philosophers, popes, artists, writers and commoners all suffered from and succumbed to the disease.
+For centuries, the virus spread, sparing no one, not even kings, philosophers, popes, artists, writers and, of course, the commoners.

-Symptoms were horrific, ravaging the bodies of victims for decades before death.
-Sufferers were often shamed and ostracized from society, visibly disfigured and often turning mad throughout the disease's final stages.
+The origin of syphilis included symptoms that were horrific, ravaging the bodies of victims for decades before death.
+Sufferers were often shamed and ostracized from society, visibly disfigured and eventually turning mad throughout the disease's final stages.

-Today, syphilis is on the rise again, although since the advent of penicillin, most modern victims don't face the dramatic effects that their predecessors endured.
-In current times, the sexually transmitted disease (STD) can be cured with antibiotics, but the history of syphilis dates back to Columbus' return to Spain when syphilis's grim reign of terror ravaged society, unchecked and uncured.
+Syphilis is on the rise again, but because of penicillin, most modern sufferers won't face the dramatic effects our ancestors did.
+Now, the sexually transmitted disease (STD) can be cured with antibiotics, but the history of syphilis dates all the way back to Columbus' return to Spain, when its grim reign of terror ravaged society.

 What is syphilis?